Computations and observations on congruence covering systems

 \section{Abstract}

 A \textit{covering system} is a collection of integer congruences such that every integer satisfies at least one congruence in the collection.
 A covering system is called \textit{distinct} if all of its moduli are distinct.
 An expansive literature has developed on covering systems since their introduction by Erd\H{o}s.
-Here we present elementary observations on covering systems, including some approaches we believe to be original.
-We also present substantial new computational results, including a full classification of distinct covering systems with at most ten moduli, which we group together based on two forms of equivalence.
-In addition, we confirm the minimum cardinality of a distinct covering system with all moduli exceeding $2$, which is $11$.
+Here we provide a full classification of distinct covering systems with at most ten moduli, which we group together based on two forms of equivalence.
+As a consequence, we determine the minimum cardinality of a distinct covering system with all moduli exceeding $2$, which is $11$.